ngokhoa1202/cs-note/programming/javascript/angular/template/Event binding.md

-#angular #event-driven-programming   #oop #javascript #software-architecture #software-engineering #dependency-injection #design-pattern
+#angular #event-driven-programming   #object-oriented-programming #javascript #software-architecture #software-engineering #dependency-injection #design-pattern
 - Also called event callback.
 # Event binding
 - Specify the event attribute in the `component.html` file with the method invocation.
 For example: